SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

-Broyden-Fletcher-Goldfarb-Shanno is a gradient descent method which uses the gradient to determine the step direction and an approximation of the Hessian matrix to estimate the curvature and guess a step size.
-The step is further refined with a one-dimensional search in the direction of the gradient.
+Broyden-Fletcher-Goldfarb-Shanno is a gradient descent method which uses the gradient to determine the step direction and an approximation of the Hessian matrix to estimate the curvature and guess a step size [Dennis1987]_.
+The step is further
+refined with a one-dimensional search in the direction of the gradient.

 When to use